AthenZ/athenz/docs/data_model.md

 7. Cryptographic signatures are used to ensure the fidelity of assertions and their lifecycle attributes
-8. Policy orientation, as opposed to Resource orientation, allows few assertions (in policies) to affect a potentially large number of resources, and also allows more flexible scoping via wildcarding over groups of resources.
+8. Policy orientation, as opposed to Resource orientation, allows few assertions (in policies) to affect a potentially large number of resources, and allows more flexible scoping via wildcarding over groups of resources.
 9. In Athenz, the authorization management server converts all incoming data to lowercase before any processing - this applies to all data types